HomeWhat is Operational Intelligence?

 Correlate and evaluate as the data lands — not after someone finally has time to look.

-How we deliver it Watches fire on record change or schedule; named agents own the beat that matters.
+How we deliver it Watches fire on record change or schedule; named agents own the beat and keep continuous attention.

 03